Android-Framework-Symbolic-Executor/Centaur/README.md

 In Proceedings of the 15th ACM International Conference on Mobile Systems, Applications, and Services (MobiSys), Niagara Falls, NY, June 19th-23rd, 2017.

-1. First-phase Preparation (prepare the environments that our tool jpf-centaur relies on):
+1. First-phase Preparation (preparing the environments that our tool jpf-centaur relies on):

 	1.1 download Eclipse